What Do Music Composer or Arranger Do?

 - Arranger

-In the United States, there were 74,800 jobs for Music Composer or Arranger in 2016.
+In 2016, there was an estimated number of 74,800 jobs in the United States for Music Composer or Arranger.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Composer or Arranger by 2026.
-There will be an estimated 7,700 positions for Music Composer or Arranger per year.
+Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.

 The states with the most job growth for Music Composer or Arranger are Colorado, Utah, and North Carolina.
 Watch out if you plan on working in Vermont, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.